NTNU-IHB/PythonFMU/README.md

 1) Download the [fmi2slave](fmi2slave.py) module.
 2) Create a new class extending the `Fmi2Slave` class declared in the `fmi2slave` module.
 The file in which this new class is defined, must be written using snake_case as per Python conventions.
-The name of the class extending `Fmi2Slave` within this file MUST be the CamelCase version of the file name.
+The name of the class extending `Fmi2Slave` within this file MUST be the PascalCase ("UpperCamelCase") version of the file name.

 Example: File name: `this_is_an_example.py` -> Class name: `ThisIsAnExample`.
 3) Run `pythonfmu-builder.jar` (Built by Github Actions).